 Make Sure Electronics Work – Before you buy any electronic product in Thailand, have the sales assistant plug it in and check it’s working correctly.
 Actually, this isn’t as difficult as it sounds as in every electronics store, supermarket, hyper-mart and computer store, the assistant will usually automatically open the box and plug in the device before even allowing you to pay – which is one of the good things about shopping in Thailand.

 Again, if you get it home and it’s not working, you’ll have the hassle of returning it to the shop and only getting an exchange or store credit.

 Measure Items Before Buying – With Thailand’s lack of consumer protection, If you’re buying clothing that’s not for you or household items like curtains, sheets, pillowcases and rugs, always measure the person or space in your home before venturing out shopping.
 Then take your tape measure shopping so you can measure anything you like to make sure it’s the correct size before buying.

 Many shops in Thailand, even larger department stores and interior design-type stores aren’t too happy about exchanging something and there’s no way you’ll get your money back.

 Check Several Stores Before Purchasing Big Ticket Items – Unlike in the US where, often, if you buy an item then see it sold elsewhere cheaper the store you bought it from will give you the difference plus 10%, that’s never going to happen in Thailand.
 So, before making your final purchase on big ticket items, make sure you check several shops to ensure you get the best price.

-n seven years of living in Thailand, I can count on one hand the number of times I’ve had problems with things I’ve bought or fromscamming sellers.
-99% of Thai sellers are extremely honest and many will go out of their way to check products they’re selling before taking your money.
-I’ve even had sellers point out defects I haven’t noticed myself.
+In seven years of living in Thailand, I can count on one hand the number of times I’ve had problems with things I have bought from scamming sellers.
+99% of Thai sellers are extremely honest and many will go out of their way to check products they are selling before taking your money.
+I have even had sellers point out defects I haven’t noticed myself.